Yesterday's Hideout, Today's Retreat

 The park is rich in natural history as well as cultural history.
 The 2,256 acres that make up Coonville Creek Wild Area boast the forested ridges and hollows of the Pike Run Hills.
 Three trails provide access to this wild area covered with woodlands of white oak, black oak, shagbark hickory and dogwood.
 Coonville Creek and its narrow valley make up Coonville Creek Natural Area.
 Small springs, tributaries and wet meadows, or fens, feed this high-quality Ozark stream.
 Many rare northern plants continue to thrive in the moist, sheltered conditions of these fens.
 Several trails, one of which allows equestrians, wind through these wild areas and other scenic areas of the park.
 A park naturalist offers nature walks, slide shows, audio/video presentations and demonstrations, many of which are held in the park’s outdoor amphitheater, to inform visitors on a variety of nature topics.

 The Big River marks the southern boundary of the park.
 Scenic dolomite bluffs overlook the river, and grassy forest openings known as glades occur on several of the south-facing slopes.
 This slow-moving Ozark stream is ideal for families and novice canoeists.
 Anglers enjoy casting their lines into the river for bass, catfish and sunfish.
 Visitors can cool off by taking a dip in a swimming hole or just wading along the river’s edge.

 More than 160 picnic sites are scattered throughout the heavily wooded park, alongside the Big River and Coonville Creek, providing a place to relax and take a break from the day’s activities.
 Two picnic shelters can be reserved for family reunions or large gatherings.
 Playground equipment, horseshoe pits and open ball fields are located near the shelters to entertain young and old.

 Overnight accommodations include basic and electric campsites.
-Modern restrooms, hot showers, laundry facilities and a dumping station are located in the campground area.
+Modern restrooms, hot showers and a dumping station are located in the campground area.

 The Pike Run Hills continue to be a refuge for rare plants, wild animals and people seeking solitude.